Fort Miami (Indiana): French control (1715-1760)

 It is unlikely that this requested priest was ever sent.

 The recognized value of the fort was two-fold; Its location on the portage and confluence, which Little Turtle once described as the "glorious gate", allowed it to serve as a natural gateway to the trade route, thus allowing for a stronghold on the lucrative fur trade, while its embedment within the ally village of Kekionga offered protection from hostile tribes.
 The French soon militarized the post and garrisoned it with 20 to 30 soldiers.
-The fort paid off and the French were able to maintain a strong influence on the region, particularly due to its role in the fur trade and successful act as a counter balance to the English intrigue.
+The fort paid off and the French were able to maintain a strong influence on the region, particularly due to its role in the fur trade and successful act as a counterbalance to the English intrigue.
 This period led until 1747, when English-allied Huron warriors under Chief Nicholas found it undermanned—the commandant, Ensign Douville, and most of the soldiers were away at Fort Detroit.
 The fort was sacked and burned to the ground.

 Upon receiving the news that the fort had been sacked, Captain Dubuisson, along with Miami chiefs Cold Foot, Porc Epic, and a force of sixty men, made haste back to Kekionga from Fort Detroit.
-The group returned to find the fort partially destroyed, and Dubuisson would leave Captain Charles DeRaymond in charge before returning back to Detroit.
+The group returned to find the fort partially destroyed, and Dubuisson would leave Captain Charles DeRaymond in charge before returning to Detroit.
 Around this time in 1749, Father de Bonnecamps described the bare and brutish conditions:The French there number twenty-two; all of them... had the fever... there were eight houses, or to speak more correctly, eight miserable huts which only the desire of making money render endurable.
 It is possible that the uncertain friendship with the natives, plus the remoteness of the site dissuaded any other type of settlers aside from tradesmen and military.
-Overtime, Governor DeRaymond, dissatisfied with the state of his decaying fort, eventually chose a spot for a new fort on high ground near the left bank of the St. Joseph River.
-It was completed in early 1750 and is where the present St. Joe Boulevard and Delaware Avenue cross.
+Over time, Governor DeRaymond, dissatisfied with the state of his decaying fort, eventually chose a spot for a new fort on high ground near the left bank of the St. Joseph River.
+It was completed in early 1750 and sat where the present St. Joe Boulevard and Delaware Avenue cross.
 Chief Cold Foot, a close friend of the French, resided in the unused buildings of the old fort, which would become the center of a Miami settlement known as Cold Foot Village.